external-mirrors/phoenix/README.md

-# XPhoenix
+# Xphoenix
-XPhoenix is a new X server, written from scratch (not a fork of Xorg server) in Zig.
+Xphoenix is a new X server, written from scratch (not a fork of Xorg server) in Zig.
 This X server is designed to be a modern alternative to the Xorg server.

 ## Current state
-XPhoenix can render simple applications that do EGL graphics (fully hardware accelerated) nested in an existing X server, it's not ready to be used yet.
+Xphoenix can render simple applications that do EGL graphics (fully hardware accelerated) nested in an existing X server, it's not ready to be used yet.
-Running XPhoenix nested will be the only supported mode until XPhoenix has progressed more and can run real-world applications.
+Running Xphoenix nested will be the only supported mode until Xphoenix has progressed more and can run real-world applications.

 ## Goals
 * Be a simpler X server than the Xorg server by only supporting a subset of the X11 protocol,